minetest/contentdb/app/flatpages/policy_and_guidance.md

 ## 5. Promotions and Advertisements (inc. asking for donations)

-Any information other than the long description - including screenshots - must not contain any promotions or advertisements.
+You may note place any promotions or advertisements in any meta data including screensthos.
 This includes asking for donations, promoting online shops, or linking to personal websites and social media.
+Please instead use the fields provided on your user profile page to place links to websites and donation pages.

 ContentDB is for the community.
 We may remove any promotions if we feel that they're inappropriate.

-Paid promotions are not allowed at all, anywhere.

 ## 6. Reporting Violations